What is GDPR? 10 Essential Steps to Achieve GDPR Compliance

 Scope and Applicability

-• Sensitive Data: Sensitive data covers data concerning a natural person’s race or ethnic origin, political opinions, religion or beliefs, health, and genetics.
+• Sensitive Data: Sensitive personal data covers data concerning a natural person’s race or ethnic origin, political opinions, religion or beliefs, health, and genetics.

 Rights of Data Subjects